List of The Young and the Restless characters introduced in the 1980s: Farren Connor

 Under the fake name Kathy Wilson, Lauren inquired about Sanderson's story, his wife Michelle had been missing for nearly two years, vanishing while he was on a business trip.
 Lauren was shocked to see a picture of Michelle Sanderson which had a striking resemblance to Farren.
 Lauren learned that the Sandersons had a five-year-old daughter, Betsy.
 Everything implied that Farren was in fact Michelle Sanderson.
 However, Lauren told Evan that his wife and her good friend were not the same person.
 Farren explained to Andy, Paul and Amy that she was no longer curious about her past but was looking forward.
 Returning home, Lauren apologized to Paul who was infuriated by her secrecy.
-In Pittsburgh, Evan couldn't help but see a resemblance between his wife and the woman pictured in the paper.
+In Pittsburgh, Evan saw a resemblance between his wife and the woman pictured in the paper.
 After a chat with Farren, Paul went to see Lauren and apologized for his overblown reaction.
 Lauren told Gary the complex story about her visit with Evan.
 Evan came to town and revealed Michelle's story to Farren.
-Farren didn't remember her husband or her daughter.
+Farren did not remember her husband or her daughter.
 After Evan had accepted his wife's amnesia as permanent and prepared to return home to Pittsburgh, Farren's memory suddenly returned.
 Farren reconnected with Evan and Betsy, but Evan was shot dead by his jealous housekeeper and former lover, Janet.
 In 1987, Farren decided she needed to move to Pittsburgh to be a mother to Betsy.
 Andy decided to move to Pittsburgh to be a family with Farren and Betsy.
 In 2002, Andy returned to town after being unseen for fifteen years, and mentioned that he and Farren divorced a year earlier, suggesting a separation in 2001.